Anushka25032000/weather/README.md

 Service Implementation :
 Implementation classes actually provide the logic of service interfaces

+Caching:
+A caching data structure which stores recently cities and timestamp in a map and gives response immediately if that city is present.
+Optimization: Further optimization can be to use LRU but for now its not required.

 DTOs (Data transfer Objects)/ model/ entities

 Data is passed between services and controllers in form of dtos which are defined for different models.